vaubarth/ds2025/web/docs/principles/technical_values.md

 ## Standards Enhanced
-- Use standards, don't reinvent the wheel
-- Add value.
-Make everything seamless and tailored to the work at hand
+We use standard tooling and process as our foundation, we don't reinvent the wheel.
+Standards are combined to create seamless and tailored workflows.
+We add glue-services and tools to add value.
-- We integrate into the tools developers use everyday
+Workflows are integrated into the tools developers use everyday, like GitHub or Slack.

 ## Engineering Practices

-- Everything we do follows proper software engineering practices
+Everything we do follows proper software engineering practices.
-  - Every tool is well tested and has CI
-  - Every tool has its own documentation
+Every tool is well tested, has CI and has its own documentation.

-- We ship single binaries or docker containers
-  - Except for docker, no dependencies should be needed on a system
+We ship single binaries or docker containers - except for docker, no dependencies should be needed on a system.
-- Every process is documented in text and as a diagram

 ## Composable workflows
-- Create individual, small tools
-  - We favor CLIs over complex GUIs
-  - Every tool is designed to be integrated into larger flows
+We create individual, small tools that do a great job.
+We favor CLIs over complex GUIs Every tool is designed to be integrated into larger flows.
-  -
+This does not mean that we force tools to be tiny, but it means that they are always composable and targeted.

 ## Transparent Abstraction
-- Tools hide complexity behind abstractions but are transparent when needed
+Tools hide complexity behind abstractions but are transparent when needed.
+Users should not need to use the underlying systems like Kubernetes directly.
+We provide abstractions that work in 90% of cases.
+We are aware however that abstractions are never perfect and therefore provide escape hatches to directly use the abstracted systems.